 The Laboratory of Research in Architecture (LRA), regroups the scientific activities of the School of Architecture of Toulouse.
 It is led by a team of about 40 researchers, lecturers and professors, 29 doctoral students (1 September 2016), 1 executive assistant and 1 computer scientist.

 The University of Toulouse II Jean Jaurès assumes the role of project coordinator.

 Dominique Laffly – full professor of the University of Toulouse 2 – is the initiator of the project and has been the scientific coordinator until August 2021.
 Nathalie Hernandez – full professor of the University of Toulouse 2 – then took the scientific responsibility of the project until its end.
 As such both of them define the specifications of thematic workshops and workshops associated with the project and ensure the effectiveness of governance together with the leaders of European and Asian teams.
-They ensure the smooth running of tasks (preparation workshops, followed by technical achievements, validation of the installation and commissioning of computer equipment …) as well as quality control of the regular assessment (survey QCM each workshop, analysis and dissemination of results, joint reflection on improving governance …).
-They host the regular reflection on: i. achieving the specifications for the development of future master type of training in partner countries; ii.
-The drafting of detailed plans of a book; iii.
-The integration and distribution of IT projects according to the themes (IaaS, PaaS and SaaS); iv.
-Dissemination during the lifetime of the project in the partner countries.
-Finally, they follow up the completion of works raised and the sustainability of computer facilities funded by ERASMUS + as a logistical point of view and maintain that accessibility to the applications, make them available and develop further.
+They ensure the smooth running of tasks (preparation of workshops, validation of the installation and commissioning of computer equipment …) as well as quality control of the regular assessment (MCQ survey at each workshop, analysis and dissemination of results, joint reflection on improving governance …).
+They host the regular reflection on: i. achieving the specifications for the development of future master type of training in partner countries; ii. the drafting of detailed plans of a book; iii. the integration and distribution of IT projects according to the themes (IaaS, PaaS and SaaS); iv. dissemination during the lifetime of the project in the partner countries.
+Finally, they follow up the completion of work undertaken and the sustainability of computer facilities funded by ERASMUS + from a logistical point of view and maintaining that accessibility to the applications, making them available and develop further.

-The European and International Projects Division of the International Relations Office (SRI) of the University of Toulouse 2 bears the responsibility for administrative coordination, financial and logistical project.
+The European and International Projects Division of the International Relations Office (SRI) of the University of Toulouse 2 bears the responsibility for administrative coordination, financial and logistical aspects of the project.

 National School of Architecture of Toulouse (ENSA Toulouse)